The VA launched a new program last year, MSPV-NG, to streamline the way its medical centers buy supplies for treating 7 million vets.

 Why GAO Did This Study

-GAO was asked to examine VA's transition to the MSPV-NG program and its use of emergency procurements.
-This report assesses the extent to which (1) VA's implementation of MSPV-NG was effective in meeting program goals, and (2) VA awards contracts on an emergency basis.
-GAO analyzed VA's MSPV-NG requirements development and contracting processes, and identified key supply chain practices cited by four leading hospital networks.
-GAO also reviewed a non-generalizable sample of 18 contracts designated in VA's database as emergency procurements with high dollar values; and met with contracting, logistics, and clinical officials at 6 medical centers, selected based on high dollar contract obligations in fiscal years 2014-2016 and geographic representation.
+This testimony summarizes key information contained in GAO's November 2017 report, GAO-18-34.
+Specifically, it addresses the extent to which VA's implementation of MSPV-NG has been effective in meeting program goals.
+GAO analyzed VA's requirements development and contracting processes, and identified key supply chain practices cited by four leading hospital networks.
+GAO also met with contracting and clinical officials at six medical centers, selected based on high dollar contract obligations in fiscal years 2014-2016 and geographic representation.

-GAO is making 10 recommendations, including that VA expand clinician input in requirements development, calculate MSPV-NG cost avoidance, establish a plan for awarding future competitive contracts, and identify opportunities to strategically procure supplies and services frequently purchased on an emergency basis.
+GAO made 10 recommendations in its November 2017 report, including that VA develop an overarching strategy, expand clinician input in requirements development, and establish a plan for awarding future competitive contracts.
 VA agreed with GAO's recommendations.